danielbangm/SIEM-ressources/README.md

 <h1>SIEM: Azure Sentinel - Prerequisites and Installation</h1>

-I setup Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
+I will setup Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
 We will observe live attacks (RDP Brute Force) from all around the world.
 We will use a custom PowerShell script to look up the attackers Geolocation information and plot it on the Azure Sentinel Map!

 <h2>Objectives</h2>